Here's why you should become a CAP mentor:

 No, due to the sensitive nature of working with minors, we are unable to match all applicants with a mentee.

-CAP is a 'school-based' program, meaning that matches must remain on school grounds, unless the student is attending Bozeman High School (BHS has an 'open campus') and has specific parent permission to visit public locations within walking distance of the school with their mentor.
+CAP is a 'school-based' program, which means that matches must remain on school grounds, unless the student is attending Bozeman High School (BHS has an 'open campus') and has specific parent permission to visit public locations within walking distance of the school with their mentor.

 Play chess.
 Conduct experiments.
 Shoot hoops.
 Listen to music.
 Work on homework.
 Apply for jobs.
 Get coffee.
 These are just a few of the things you can do with your CAP student, depending on their age group.
 Your CAP Coordinator will support you with activity ideas and individual student needs throughout your match.